 - Lack of deterrence to violent crime.

-- Wrongful convictions happen all the time – in Ohio there are nine death row exonerees who spent a combined 190 years on death row for crimes they did not commit.
+- Wrongful convictions happen all the time – in Ohio there are eleven death row exonerees who spent a combined 216 years on death row for crimes they did not commit.
+The number of exonerations grows larger when we look at the cases where prosecutors tried to get a death sentence but failed.

 - A growing number of murder victim family members do not believe the death penalty helps them heal.